Neutaro/Neutaro/README.md

 3. Create an upgrade folder for Cosmovisor: `mkdir -p $HOME/.Neutaro/cosmovisor/upgrade/UPGRADE_NAME/bin` (the upgrade name _must_ match the upgrade name set in the governance proposal, most likely something like `v2`)
 4. Copy the new binary into the new folder: `cp build/Neutaro $HOME/.Neutaro/cosmovisor/upgrade/UPGRADE_NAME/bin`
 5. Make sure the binary is correct by running `$HOME/.Neutaro/cosmovisor/upgrade/UPGRADE_NAME/bin/Neutaro version` (it should output the )

+#### If you are not running Cosmovisor

+The process for upgrading without Cosmovisor is very simple, you just need to wait for the halt height to happen and then stop the node, switch out the old binary with the new one and restart the service.

 # Development